fanteastick/quartz-test/content/hobbies/Squad Busters by Supercell.md

 - trader + loot goblins or loot piñatas
 	- Honestly trader might be a top 3 unit for me
 - hog rider + chicken + shelley
+	- Unfortunately hog rider is a non-negotiable... walking is so slow...

 Least favorite battle mods: